Grade II-listed Yorkshire house where the Bronte sisters were born to become cafe, events space and holiday let

-Grade II-listed Yorkshire house where the Bronte sisters were born to become cafe, events space and holiday let after community group buys building
+Grade II-listed Yorkshire house where the Bronte sisters were born to become cafe, events space and holiday let after community steps in

 The property went up for sale after the current owner, surveyor Mark de Luca, who bought it in 2013, decided it was unviable to re-open the Bronte-themed coffee bar, Emily’s, that he had been running from the building after the business suffered losses during Covid.